f4ble/pyarc/README.md

 - SQL server / sqlite (untested)
 - Ark Survival RCON access (duh)

+Installation:
+- Set up a mysql server.
+Other SQL servers not tested, but may work.
+- Copy example_config.py to config.py and edit.
+More settings from config_base.py can be overriden if needed.
+- Run install.py - This will check your config and create database tables if they don't exist.

 Current features:
 - Interactive mode:
     * Custom commands (default_input_commands.py)